-Click to open on-line version: PCA Sample Region Social Media Policy Guidelines (1) (Continued)
+PCA Sample Region Social Media Policy Guidelines (1) (Continued) (Click to open on-line version)

-- Those that contain offensive, abusive, harassing, disrespectful, defamatory, obscene or otherwise unsuitable - language.
-Those that are personal attacks, demeaning, derogatory or could be construed as slanderous in nature of any
+- Those that contain offensive, abusive, harassing, disrespectful, defamatory, obscene or otherwise unsuitable language.
+Those that are personal attacks, demeaning, derogatory or could be construed as slanderous in nature of any - individual.

 - Those that disparage any product, company or individual.
-Those that are divisive in nature (e.g. religion, politics, social issues, etc.) Those that the Region or the PCA Executive Council and Board of Directors deem harmful to the National - Organization, any Zone, Region or individual Classified Advertisements
+Those that are divisive in nature (e.g. religion, politics, social issues, etc.) Those that the Region or the PCA Executive Council and Board of Directors deem harmful to the National Organization, any Zone, Region or individualClassified Advertisements